ak-123459/Udemy-Courses-Data-Analysis/README.md

   - In the subject of subscriber 68%(7M) user joined in those courses whose provide all level(Begineer-Expert) specializations.
   - in free courses 5x students are subscribes than the paid courses
-  - in price vs Subscriber point of view there are little bit positive(0.37) correlationship between them.so we can say when price increase there are little bit alos subscriber would be increased.
+  - in price vs Subscriber point of view there are little bit positive(0.37) correlationship between them.so we can say when price increase there are little bit also subscriber would be increased.
   - Also when the number of review increased threre are chances of increament of subscribers(Postive Relationship 0.47).
   -  In paid courses, subscribers leave more reviews than in unpaid courses.
   - october,november,february,march these are the months with most subscriber compare to other months.